#encryption #utility #security

 Streaming

 Performance does not suffer from this at all.
 The load and tasks are spread over multiple cores internally and 4 small buffers are used in between the tasks.
-In my first tests, the memory overhead was very minimal, and I was able to stream files of any size with just a few MB of memory during the whole operation.
+The memory overhead is very minimal, and you can stream files of any size with just a few MB of memory during the whole operation.

 Since the encryption happens locally, you can use it easily in environments, where you may not trust the storage admin or whoever has access to it.